Marco87Developer/moneys-2/README.md

 Thanks to the `StringToCurrencyX` extension (`on String`) makes available the `toCurrency()` method, which allows to determine the `Currency` value from a string.

-## `Payment` and `Payments` classes
+## `Transaction` and `Transactions` classes

-The `Payment` class records the date, the value, and the payment method used.
-It also has a *required* parameter for payment identification: `id`.
+The `Transaction` class records the date, the value, and the transaction method used.
+It also has a *required* parameter for transaction identification: `id`.
 You should guarantee its uniqueness.

-`Payment` is characterized according to whether it is income or expense (`ExpenseOrIncome` enumeration is used).
-The method used is specified by the value of the `PaymentMethod` enumeration.
-The frequency of renewal of a payment is specified by the value of the `Renewal` enumeration.
+`Transaction` is characterized according to whether it is income or expense (`ExpenseOrIncome` enumeration is used).
+The method used is specified by the value of the `TransactionMethod` enumeration.
+The frequency of renewal of a transaction is specified by the value of the `Renewal` enumeration.

-The `Payments` class makes it easy to manage the history of the payments.
+The `Transactions` class makes it easy to manage the history of the transactions.
 It provides these features:

-* Get the entire history of payments.
+* Get the entire history of transactions.
-* Add one payment to the history.
+* Add one transaction to the history.
-* Remove a payment from the history.
+* Remove a transaction from the history.
-* Get all the payments (incomes, expenses or both) made at any given time.
+* Get all the transactions (incomes, expenses or both) made at any given time.
-* Get all the payments (incomes, expenses or both) made at any given time or before.
+* Get all the transactions (incomes, expenses or both) made at any given time or before.
-* Get all the payments (incomes, expenses or both) made at any given time or after.
+* Get all the transactions (incomes, expenses or both) made at any given time or after.
-* Get all the payments (incomes, expenses or both) made using a certain payment method.
+* Get all the transactions (incomes, expenses or both) made using a certain transaction method.
-* Get all the payments in the history with value _less_ than (or _less_ than or _equal_ to) a given value.
+* Get all the transactions in the history with value _less_ than (or _less_ than or _equal_ to) a given value.
-* Get all the payments in the history with value _greater_ than (or _greater_ than or _equal_ to) a given value.
+* Get all the transactions in the history with value _greater_ than (or _greater_ than or _equal_ to) a given value.

 ## `Budget` class

 Use the `Budget` class to manage a budget.
-Give it a `name`, specify how large it is (`size`), indicate what the `renewal` period is and from what date (`start`), and manage the list of `payments` linked with this budget.
+Give it a `name`, specify how large it is (`size`), indicate what the `renewal` period is and from what date (`start`), and manage the list of `transactions` linked with this budget.

 Also, this class, has the following methods: